Constraints on baryon-number-violating top-quark operators in standard model effective field theory

 Grand Unified Theories (GUTs) suggest that BNV should manifest through processes such as proton decay, accommodating extraordinarily long proton lifetimes on the order of $10^{30}$ years or more.
 Experimental efforts, including those at underground detectors like Super-Kamiokande, actively search for proton decay, which would provide critical evidence in favor of these unified theories~\cite{Nath:2006ut}.

 Expanding the scope of BNV studies beyond traditional searches, recent research has explored interactions involving heavier fermions.
 Ref.~\cite{Hou:2005iu} examines operators involving third-generation flavors.
-Tau-related BNV processes are discussed in Refs.~\cite{Hou:2005iu,Crivellin:2023ter,Heeck:2024jei}, while BNV effects in bottom physics are explored in Ref.~\cite{Beneke:2024hox}.
+Tau-related BNV processes are discussed in Refs.~\cite{Hou:2005iu,Crivellin:2023ter,Heeck:2024jei}, while BNV effects in bottom physics are explored in Ref.~\cite{Beneke:2024hox,footnote}.
+Loop effects involving higher dimensional operators with different flavor structures are studied in Ref.~\cite{Gargalionis:2024nij}.
+Possible signatures in colliders of BNV processes are also discussed in Ref.~\cite{Morrissey:2005uza}.

 In the top-quark sector, a study by the CMS collaboration using proton-proton collision data at $\sqrt{s} = 13$ TeV and an integrated luminosity of 138 fb$^{-1}$ investigated BNV in top quark production and decay processes~\cite{PhysRevLett.132.241802}.
-This study provides the most stringent direct constraints to date on BNV top quark operators, probing Wilson coefficients as small as $ 0.7 - 0.02$~TeV$^{-2}$ depending on the fermion flavor combination, thus improving previous bounds by three to six orders of magnitude.
+This study provides the most stringent direct constraints to date on BNV top quark operators, probing Wilson coefficients as small as $ 0.7 - 0.02$~TeV$^{-2}$ depending on the fermion flavor combination, thus improving previous direct experimental bounds on BNV branching fractions \cite{CMS:2013zol} by three to six orders of magnitude.